 Data Synthesis: We included 40 studies; 34 evaluated test accuracy.
 No RCTs compared screening with no screening.
-One prospective cohort study (N=6,081) from the population-based Avon Longitudinal Study of Parents and Children (ALSPAC) compared screening at 37 months with no screening among children who were routinely being screened at age 4 to 5 (in both groups) and found no statistically significant difference for amblyopia prevalence at 7.5 years for three different definitions of amblyopia (adjusted odds ratios [95% confidence intervals (CIs)] were 0.63 [0.32 to 1.23] for interocular difference in acuity $\geq$ 0.2 logarithm of the minimum angle of resolution (logMAR), 0.72 [0.32 to 1.60] for interocular difference in acuity $\geq$ 0.3 logMAR, and 0.65 [0.38 to 1.10] for visual acuity in amblyopic eye 0.18 logMAR or worse).
-One RCT (N=3,490) from the ALSPAC found about a 1 percent lower prevalence of amblyopia at 7.5 years for intensive screening (at 8, 12, 18, 25, 31, and 37 months) compared with screening at 37 months, although the difference in acuity $\geq$ 0.2 logMAR: 1.5% vs. 2.7%; relative risk [RR], 0.55 [95% CI, 0.29 to 1.04]; interocular difference in acuity $\geq$ 0.3 logMAR: 0.6% vs. 1.8%; RR, 0.35 [95% CI, 0.15 to 0.86]).
+One prospective cohort study (N=6,081) from the population-based Avon Longitudinal Study of Parents and Children (ALSPAC) compared screening at age 37 months with no screening among children who were routinely screened at ages 4 to 5 years (in both groups) and found no statistically significant difference for amblyopia prevalence at age 7.5 years for three different definitions of amblyopia (adjusted odds ratio, 0.63 [95% confidence interval (CI), 0.32 to 1.23] for interocular difference in acuity \geq 0.2 logarithm of the minimum angle of resolution [logMAR], 0.72 [95% CI, 0.32 to 1.60] for interocular difference in acuity \geq 0.3 logMAR, and 0.65 [95% CI, 0.38 to 1.10] for visual acuity in amblyopic eye 0.18 logMAR or worse).
+One RCT (N=3,490) from ALSPAC found about a 1 percent lower prevalence of amblyopia at age 7.5 years for intensive screening (at ages 8, 12, 18, 25, 31, and 37 months) compared with screening at age 37 months, although the difference in acuity \geq 0.2 logMAR, 1.5% vs. 2.7%; relative risk, 0.55 [95% CI, 0.29 to 1.04]; interocular difference in acuity \geq 0.3 logMAR, 0.6% vs. 1.8%; relative risk, 0.35 [95% CI, 0.15 to 0.86]).

 Estimates for screening tests suggest utility for identifying children at higher risk for amblyopia risk factors or other visual conditions.
-Positive likelihood ratios (PLRs) were in the moderate range (5 to 10) for most studies, indicating that an abnormal result moderately increased the likelihood of target conditions.
-Most studies that evaluated combinations of clinical tests found high (>10) PLRs.
+Positive likelihood ratios were in the moderate range (5 to 10) for most studies, indicating that an abnormal result moderately increased the likelihood of target conditions.
+Most studies that evaluated combinations of clinical tests found high (>10) positive likelihood ratios.
 The largest study to directly compare multiple tests found similar accuracy across screening tests.
-Low testability rates may limit tests in children under 3, especially clinical tests (e.g., visual and stereoacuity tests), but some data suggests that photoscreeners have high testability rates for younger children.
+Low testability rates may limit tests in children younger than age 3 years, especially clinical tests (e.g., visual and stereoacuity tests), but some data suggest that photoscreeners have high testability rates for younger children.

-RCTs of treatments show that (1) patching improves visual acuity of the amblyopic eye by an average of less than 1 line on the Snellen chart after 5 to 12 weeks for children with amblyopia risk factors pretreated with glasses; more children treated with patching than with no patching experience improvement of at least 2 lines (45% vs. 21%, p=0.003); (2) patching plus glasses improves visual acuity by about 1 line after 1 year (0.11 logMAR; 95% CI, 0.05 to 0.17) for children with amblyopia risk factors not pretreated with glasses; (3) glasses alone improve visual acuity by less than 1 line after 1 year (0.08 logMAR; 95% CI, 0.02 to 0.15) for children with amblyopia risk factors; and (4) the magnitude of improvement for patching plus glasses or glasses alone was greater for those with worse baseline visual acuity.
+RCTs of treatment show that: 1) patching improves visual acuity of the amblyopic eye by an average of less than 1 line on the Snellen chart after 5 to 12 weeks among children with amblyopia risk factors pretreated with glasses, and more children treated with patching than with no patching experienced improvement of 2 or more lines (45% vs. 21%; p=0.003); 2) patching plus glasses improves visual acuity by about 1 line after 1 year (0.11 logMAR [95% CI, 0.05 to 0.17]) among children with amblyopia risk factors not pretreated with glasses; 3) glasses alone improve visual acuity by less than 1 line after 1 year (0.08 logMAR [95% CI, 0.02 to 0.15]) among children with amblyopia risk factors; and 4) the magnitude of improvement for patching plus glasses or glasses alone was greater among children with worse baseline visual acuity.

 Few studies addressed potential adverse effects of screening.
-One prospective cohort study (N=4,473) from the ALSPAC project assessed school-aged bullying by age 8 among the subgroup of patched children; those screened in preschool had lower rates of bullying compared with those not screened in preschool.
-Screening tests are associated with high false-positive rates in low-prevalence populations: studies with a lower prevalence (<10%) of vision abnormalities showed much higher rates of false positives (usually >75%), while those with a high prevalence had lower false-positive rates (usually <35%).
+One prospective cohort study (N=4,473) from the ALSPAC project assessed school-age bullying by age 8 years among the subgroup of patched children; those screened in preschool had lower rates of bullying compared with those not screened in preschool.
+Screening tests are associated with high false-positive rates in low-prevalence populations; studies with a lower prevalence (<10%) of vision abnormalities showed much higher rates of false-positive results (usually >75%), while studies with a high prevalence had lower false-positive rates (usually <35%).